+Title: Chief Financial Officer

+Agreement commenced: 15 January 2015

-Peter Voigt Executive Director Agreement commenced March 2011, remuneration updated 1 July 2013 Term of agreement No fixed term Details From 1 July 2013 remuneration is set at a base salary of \$200,000 per annum plus superannuation of \$18,500 based on duties as executive director.
-For the year ended 30 June 2013 remuneration was set at a base salary of \$240,000 per annum plus superannuation of \$21,600.
-The Company may terminate the agreement upon six months' notice and a termination payment equivalent to 6 months' salary.
-Mr Voigt can terminate the agreement upon three months' notice.
+Term of agreement: No fixed term

+Details: Remuneration set at base salary of \$250,000 per annum plus superannuation based on duties as Chief Financial Officer.
+The Company may terminate the agreement upon six months' notice or payment in lieu of notice.
+Mr Stockdale can terminate the agreement upon three months' notice.
 The Company may terminate the agreement immediately where the executive commits any act of serious misconduct, persistent breach or non-observance of a term of this agreement.